Menu

 How does music bring us closer together?

-Composing using your imagination
+Compose using your imagination

 How Does Music Help to Make the World a Better Place?

-How Does Music Help Us Get to Know our Community?
+How Does Music Help us Get to Know our Community?

-How does Music Make a Difference to Us Everyday?
+How does Music Make a Difference to us Everyday?

-How Does Music connect Us with Our Planet?
+How Does Music connect us with Our Planet?

 Art